 What if I want to cast my entire web browser from my iOS or Android device? (not just VLC)

 You’re in luck!
-You can cast your entire browser display by downloading an app called Web Video Cast on Google Play.
+You can cast your entire browser display by downloading a Roku browser app called Web Video Cast on Google Play.
 This app is also on the Apple store as well for iPhone users.

 Web Video Cast works for both Android and iPhone by simply installing and casting your phone’s display.

 Even though it’s not as smooth as Plex or using a Firestick; any video you can play in your phone browser you can now play on your Roku.
 (You may not even need VLC for Roku in this case)